-You may be considering studying the performing arts for A Level and maybe beyond; in which case this course is definitely for you.
+You may be considering a type of performing arts course for A Level and maybe beyond; in which case this course is definitely for you.
 However, a drama qualification will set you up in so many other ways too.
 It will increase your confidence, your ability to express yourself and relate to other people.
 It is a predominantly practical course, but it is a great challenge in terms of your own development.